matrix-org/dendrite/docs/installation/2_domainname.md

 address, there is no reason to have a SRV record pointing at `matrix.example.com`.
 It can still be used to change the port number, but it won't do anything else.

-If you understand how SRV records work and still want to use them, the service is `_matrix` and the protocol is `_tcp`.
+If you understand how SRV records work and still want to use them, the service name is `_matrix` and the protocol is `_tcp`.